frasergen-rna/simulation-data/README.md

-# simulation-data
+# Analysis-bias
-Simulating RNA-Seq reads from the transcripts with or without SNPs
+Identifying mapping bias

-## simulation.pl
+## bais.r
-This scripts simulate RNA-Seq reads from the transcripts with or without SNPs
+This scripts use a binomial distribution test to identify mapping bias

 Usage:
-`perl simulation.pl genome.fa homozygote genome.tab.len`
+`Rscript bais.r simulation.base.info.filt output.xls`

 Required input are:
-1. Genome fasta file
-2. Information of SNP site
-3. Site of genes, transcripts,exons
+1. The information of parent snp